-It would be straightforward to adapt this measurement framework to other countries, although it requires more work than using standard indicators as outlined above.
-First, goals have to be set, possibly within a strategy-building exercise which requires an analysis of the strengths and weaknesses of a country.
-Once goals are set, suitable indicators can be drawn from available sources, such as OECD data; when no ready-made indicators exist, new indicators would have to be built, which needs more effort.
+The described measurement framework is a sound basis for a meaningful monitoring of national RTI policies and innovation performance, although it requires more work than using standard indicators as outlined above: first, goals have to be set, possibly within a strategybuilding exercise.
+Goal-setting requires an analysis of the strengths and weaknesses of a country.
+Once goals are set, suitable indicators can in a second step be drawn from available sources, such as OECD data; when no ready-made indicators exist, new indicators would have to be built, which needs more effort and above all the corresponding data.
 Once goals and indicators are in place, progress over time can be monitored, assessing the impact of any policies implemented to reach the goals.